markush97/unifi-config-decoder/README.md

 **🪟 Windows:**

-The Windows-App is not signed yet.
-If somebody wants to sponser the Code-Signing-Certificate feel free to reach out!
-Would really apreciate it!
+The Windows app is not signed yet.
+If somebody wants to sponsor the Code-Signing Certificate feel free to reach out!
+Would really appreciate it!

-- **`.exe`** - Windows-App
+- **`.exe`** - Windows app

 **🍎 macOS:**